+- 25% First Homes

-- 40% discounted market sales housing, starter homes or other affordable home ownership routes (25% of these must meet the definition of First Homes). - 60% affordable or social rented.
+- 15% discounted market sales housing, starter homes or other affordable home ownership routes75

+- 60% affordable or social rented.

-A financial contribution may be accepted in lieu of on-site affordable housing provision, to secure the equivalent provision off site where this is justified and helps create mixed and balanced communities.
+A financial contribution may be accepted in lieu of on-site affordable housing provision, to secure the equivalent provision off-site where this is justified and helps create mixed and balanced communities.
 Where the number of empty homes within the settlement is above the national average, this contribution may be used to improve the standard of empty properties within that settlement and bring them back into use as affordable housing.